Surmounting anti-incumbency and resurgent opposition, how NDA won Bihar

 How woman power in Bihar helped NDA win the elections

-Kumar was then a partner in the Grand Alliance which included Lalu Prasad's RJD and the Congress.
+Kumar was then a partner in the Grand Alliance which included Lalu Prasad's RJD and Congress.

 Its defeat notwithstanding, the RJD, whose campaign Tejashwi Yadav, the younger son and heir to party supremo Lalu Prasad helmed, emerged as the single largest party with 75 seats.
 The BJP, which led the table for several hours during the counting that dragged on for over 16 hours, finished second with a tally of 74 seats.